aacedo/placeandcity-backend/README.md

 # README #

-Jersey-based web services for Placeandcity web site.
+Jersey-based web services for www.placeandcity.com web site.

 ### What is this repository for? ###